 In case of interference resulting in an incident or accident (aircraft new route, plane crash …) leading to economic, ecologic, legal or human impacts, responsibilities have to be established, corrective actions need to be taken and liability have to be addressed.

-On the one hand, PMSE user causing interference (due to the use of wrong channel selection, too high power emission, human error, device problem, etc.) should be identified in order to assume the legal and economic consequences (costs) of any impact in the Air traffic flow.
+PMSE user causing interference (due to the use of wrong channel selection, too high power emission, human error, device problem, etc.) should be identifiable in order to assume the legal and economic consequences (costs) of any impact in the Air traffic flow.

-On the other hand, Administration should assume the legal and economic consequences if it appears that PMSE user respects his authorisation/regulation whereas interference occurs.
-Considering that the Administration in charge of enforcement might be also responsible for harmful interference and also its impact and consequences, how such enforcement process can be put in place to ensure that all cases are resolved?
+On the other hand, Administrations would assume the responsibility of safety, legal and economic consequences if it appears that PMSE user is in full respect of the issued authorisation/regulation whereas interference occurs.
+Considering that the Administration in charge of enforcement might be also responsible for harmful interference and also its impact and consequences, appropriate methodology needs to be identified to ensure that all cases are appropriately resolved

-Furthermore, it should be noticed that it is very difficult to detect interference (the aeronautical system is in a receiver mode) and to identify in a short notice the main interferers in the band 960-1164 MHz.
-During the flight, the priority for the pilot is the safety of the flight.
-So report of default of reception is only done by the pilot after the flight, ie, hours after the effets of PMSE interference.
-For these reasons, it is primordial that the aeronautical band 960-1164 MHz remains free of interference.
+Furthermore, it should be noted that it is very difficult to detect interference (the aeronautical system is in a receiver mode) and to identify on a short notice the main interferers in the band 960-1164 MHz.
+During a flight, the priority for the pilot is the safety of the flight.
+So typically report of default of reception is only made by the pilot after the flight, ie, hours after the effects of PMSE interference.
+For these reasons, it is essential that the aeronautical band 960-1164 MHz remains free of interference.

-Interference risk due to commercial usage of the band

-The large number of PMSE equipment available on the market and the large number of potential users, increase dramatically the risk of interferences.
-The inappropriate and uncontrolled use of such equipment in the band could appear more easily.
-In fact, in the same frequency band, professional mainstream and aeronautical safety of life applications would coexist.

-The nomadic and temporary nature of legal or illegal PMSE usage would make it impossible for the user who has caused interference to be caught by the enforcement authorities, although the impact on the air traffic could be high.

-The fact that 960-1164MHz frequency band is allocated to AM(R)S and ARNS in all the three Regions in the Radio Regulation must be considered of upmost importance especially in relation with the safety of life aspects.

-Administrations have limited resources to resolve interference cases from non-compliant RLAN systems in the 5 GHz band causing for many years issues to radars.
-How administrations will be able to face the enforcement issues if there were some?

 Other organisations